open-sauced/docs/blog/2024/2024-02-10-researchhub-the-github-of-scientific-research.md

 ### Open Source Stats (web/backend)

-:stars: 43/21
+- Stars: 43/21
-:eyes: 8/10
+- Watching: 8/10
-Forks: 27/20
+- Forks: 27/20
-License: User contributions to ResearchHub are shared under the Creative Commons Attribution License
+- License: User contributions to ResearchHub are shared under the Creative Commons Attribution License

 ## A New Era of Research Collaboration